Yang0718/NeuralNetwork_using_numpy/README.md

 # NeuralNetwork_using_numpy
-Implement a simple Neural Network using numpy.
+Implement a simple Neural Network with numpy, use titanic as dataset.